 - Chief Thunder's stage in Killer Instinct is another Fighting Game example.
 Notable in that it's made of wood and rope, and actually bends under the characters' weight, making it one of the most unique stages.

-- Bridges are vital defensive choke points in Medieval II Total War, since a battle taking place over one forces the aggressor to take their entire army over the narrow path, turning their ordered ranks into a shapeless mass.
+- Bridges are vital defensive choke points in Medieval II: Total War, since a battle taking place over one forces the aggressor to take their entire army over the narrow path, turning their ordered ranks into a shapeless mass.
 An enterprising player can take advantage of this if they are playing as factions like England — by placing a few units of infantry directly in front of the bridge to block off their path forward, and using copious numbers of archers, the defending army can inflict more than 1500 casualties while suffering less than 50.
 Entire factions can be militarily humbled or broken entirely from a couple of these battles.
 Demonstrated by the Scots in A Scotsman in Egypt where the Mongols hordes are eradicated over the course of two battles on bridges thanks to well-prepared formations, siege weapons, and Scotsmen being Scotsmen.